mikewatters/html300-project/README.md

 websites like [The Outline](https://theoutline.com/) for this project, although the brand requirements of my workplace might require this site to be a bit cleaner and simpler.

+# Topic

+Customer success stories for an insurance company

+# Reason

+To improve the user experience of an existing site and improve features

 # Website title